-Smoking during pregnancy can also result in negative outcomes for a woman’s unborn baby.
-Approximately 400,000 U.S. infants per year are exposed to cigarette smoke and its chemicals in the womb.2 These babies are at risk of a number of complications including:
+Smoking during pregnancy can also result in negative health outcomes for the unborn baby.1,4 Every year, approximately 400,000 U.S. infants are exposed to cigarette smoke and its chemicals in the womb.2 These babies are at risk of a number of complications including:

 Center for Tobacco Products

 Embed CTP content on your website for free.
 Through The Exchange Lab, when content is updated on our site, it will automatically update on your site as well.

 Additionally, there is some evidence that smoking during pregnancy may result in miscarriage of the fetus or unborn baby.2

 No tobacco product is safe to use during pregnancy.
 Nearly all tobacco products—including most e-cigarettes—contain nicotine, which can cross the placenta and interfere with fetal and postnatal development.5

 If you’re pregnant and interested in quitting smoking, consult with your health care provider.
 Smokefree.gov also offers resources for quitting while pregnant, including a texting program to offer support for pregnant people trying to quit.

 For more general reproductive health information, visit the Centers for Disease Control and Prevention Reproductive Health website.